raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_4.md

 For the 'Relevance' trial, students learn to program in [AppLab](https://code.org/educate/applab){:target="_blank"}, an age-appropriate, block-based programming tool where they will create their own app.
 App Lab is developed in JavaScript, offering students the opportunity to go on to text-based programming in the future.

 Some students may have already programmed in a block-based programming such as [Scratch](https://scratch.mit.edu){:target="_blank"}.
-Block based programming environnments aid students' understanding of programming concepts because the programming environnment is visual.
+Block based programming environments aid students' understanding of programming concepts because the programming environment is visual.
 Students select and drag interlocking coloured blocks rather than type syntax-based code.

 The pictures below compare the Scratch and App Lab programming environments: